mautic/documentation/en/focus/README.md

 ## Focus Items in Campaigns

 Focus Items action depends on page visits.
-That means, **you have to   add it just after Visits a page decision**.
+That means, **you have add it just after Visits a page decision**.

 ![](/focus/media/focus-campaign-action.gif)